estruyf/blog-content/content/posts/2019-09-18-aborting-your-fetch-requests-in-your-share-point-framework-extensions-during-navigation-events.md

 Whenever you notice that the control rendered on the previous URL and needs to be re-rendered, you can then trigger the abort, initiate a new abort controller instance, and render your application customizer again.

-{{< caption "/2019/09/abort2.png" "Sample where one call got aborted"  "data:image/png;base64,iVBORw0KGgoAAAANSUhEUgAAAAoAAAACCAYAAABhYU3QAAAAAklEQVR4AewaftIAAABASURBVB3BgQ2AMAhFwcevItb9p1QHaNKCiXd2P2+NMTAz1koko/eTwztpO1fw29ydqkISmQtJRAQNsJpUNtTEB/4WFTEWji4gAAAAAElFTkSuQmCC" "1047" >}}
+{{< caption-new "/uploads/2019/09/abort2.png" "Sample where one call got aborted"  "data:image/png;base64,iVBORw0KGgoAAAANSUhEUgAAAAoAAAACCAYAAABhYU3QAAAAAklEQVR4AewaftIAAABASURBVB3BgQ2AMAhFwcevItb9p1QHaNKCiXd2P2+NMTAz1koko/eTwztpO1fw29ydqkISmQtJRAQNsJpUNtTEB/4WFTEWji4gAAAAAElFTkSuQmCC" "1047" >}}

 In the screenshot, you can see that only one call returns a response, the other one aborts when it is not required anymore.
 You can also verify this in your network tab by checking the call its status.

-{{< caption "/2019/09/abort4.png" "Canceled request statuses"  "data:image/png;base64,iVBORw0KGgoAAAANSUhEUgAAAAoAAAAECAYAAAC3OK7NAAAAAklEQVR4AewaftIAAABwSURBVDXByw6CMABFwXP7gCINGlzp//+YbIxrS0IDtMZFZ/RalmqtRRJxHJFEs+XMeZ5chgEXu449fTHOEeYZGUNjJcqa6ELAHTJsvqfWSnp/MEaUUkDidp3wY+TPeQp1z1jnmZ4PJNEcOVPWhPo7P8VbJVtcRQyUAAAAAElFTkSuQmCC" "803" >}}
+{{< caption-new "/uploads/2019/09/abort4.png" "Canceled request statuses"  "data:image/png;base64,iVBORw0KGgoAAAANSUhEUgAAAAoAAAAECAYAAAC3OK7NAAAAAklEQVR4AewaftIAAABwSURBVDXByw6CMABFwXP7gCINGlzp//+YbIxrS0IDtMZFZ/RalmqtRRJxHJFEs+XMeZ5chgEXu449fTHOEeYZGUNjJcqa6ELAHTJsvqfWSnp/MEaUUkDidp3wY+TPeQp1z1jnmZ4PJNEcOVPWhPo7P8VbJVtcRQyUAAAAAElFTkSuQmCC" "803" >}}

 <blockquote class="important">
 <p><strong>Important</strong>: This approach can also be used in other parts of your webparts/extensions.
 Like if you have tabs in your web part, you can cancel API calls whenever you go to another tab view.</p>